WWE and Vince McMahon sued by former writer alleging ‘racist’ scripts

 According to the complaint, she complained of the use of racist and stereotypical language in scripts for Black wrestlers like Bianca Belair and Apollo Crews.

-The scripts include Belair set to say “Uh-Uh!
-Don’t make me take off my earrings and beat your a–! ” and Crews to speak with a “stereotypical and exaggerated Nigerian accent,” the publication reported.
+The scripts had Belair saying, “Uh-Uh!
+Don’t make me take off my earrings and beat your a–!” and Crews to speak with a “stereotypical and exaggerated Nigerian accent,” the publication reported.

 Abrahams said her complaints were ignored.